CSEPhd-council/webmaster/content/news/index.md

 +++
 title =  "News"
-date = "2020-03-18"
+date = "2020-03-30"
 +++

 {{< news_entry title="Nomination Phase for CSE PhD Ombudsman" link="ombudsman" >}}

-The nomination period for the PhD ombudsman at CSE is open!
+The nomination period for the PhD ombudsman at CSE is open until 19th of April, 2020!

 {{< /news_entry >}}